yavuzmetinkoc/ngTwitter/README.md

 # NgTwitter

 This project is a test project from the company which I had an interview with.
 It's also a project of learning Angular framework for me, due to I had no Angular2, 3, 4, 5, 6 experience before.
-I take this project as an example to figure out how things work in Angular such as data structure, writing components, uni testing... etc.
+I take this project as an example to figure out how things work in Angular such as data structure, writing components, uni testing... etc. I believe it can also be taken as an inspiration of implementing Observable Data Service.

+###### Main Idea: Decouple
+In Angular, there are mainly three ways to share states between different components.

+1. Passing down states from parents by using `@Input()` and `@Output()` decorators.
+2. Passing down states from parents by useing `@ViewChild()` decorator.

+But those caseses mainly mean states are handled by the parent components.
+Personally, I prefer decouple the relationship betweens components and services exactly like what we do in React and Redux.
+So...

+3. Observable Data Service.

+In this project, the TweetService handles the states and operations what are relatived to tweets.
+Every component only subscribes the needed state from TweetService.
+If the state of TweetService was changed, components will receive the newist states.
+So there is no specific relations between components, they don't have to know each others.

 ## Intalling the project
 Run `git clone git@github.com:ReacherYin/ngTwitter.git` to download the repository, and go to the root directory, run `npm start` to start the app on your local machine.